-Loans held for sale are generally sold with the mortgage servicing rights retained by the credit union.
+Loans held for sale are generally sold with the MSRs retained by the credit union.
 Gains and losses on sales of mortgage loans are recognized based on the difference between the selling price and the carrying amount of the related mortgage loans sold.